O-1 Status

 2. Photocopies of individual’s passport and I-94 Card, and those of his/her immediate family members who will accompany him/her to the United States , all Forms I-20 or IAP-66 and copy of Employment Authorization Card, if any;

-4. Photocopy of individual’s university or trade school diplomas and certificates, and course transcripts, if available;
+4. Photocopy of individual’s university or trade school diplomas and certificates, and course transcripts;